google/clusterfuzz/docs/reference/job_definition.md

 ---
 layout: default
-title: Job definition reference
+title: Job definition
-parent: Setting up fuzzing
+parent: Reference
-nav_order: 4
+nav_order: 3
-permalink: /setting-up-fuzzing/job-definition-reference/
+permalink: /reference/job-definition/
 ---

-# Job definition reference
+# Job definition

 This page walks you through various options that can be used for configuring a ClusterFuzz [job].
 You may not need to use many of these options.
-This page is just a reference.

 - TOC
 {:toc}